 Mikael returns to his computer to get some invetsigating done.
 He wears the chunky charcoal cardigan, a gray t-shirt, and the charcoal flannel vest.
 He is also sporting his Mykita acetate glasses.

-When Mikael meets with retired detective Morrell, he wears the charcoal overcoat, his light gray button-down shirt, and his dark jeans.
+When Mikael meets with retired detective Morrell, he wears the charcoal overcoat, his light gray shirt, and his dark jeans.
 He again wears his Omega watch and the Mykita glasses.
 There is a newly seen item here, a dark gray cashmere v-neck sweater.
 He only wears it in this scene and towards the end when talking to Erika.

 For dinner with Martin Vanger and his wife, Mikael wears his dark overcoat and scarf when outside.
-His dinner attire is a black unstructured blazer, the light gray button-down shirt, dark wash jeans, and dark brown laced boots.
+His dinner attire is a black unstructured blazer, the light gray button-up shirt, dark wash jeans, and dark brown laced boots.

 Soon after, Mikael is talking to another Vanger when Cecilia stops by his shack.
-For this visit, he wears the dark charcoal cardigan, a black long-sleeve button-down shirt, a gray t-shirt, dark wash jeans, and his Mykita glasses.
+For this visit, he wears the dark charcoal cardigan, a black long-sleeve button-up shirt, a gray t-shirt, dark wash jeans, and his Mykita glasses.

 Evidently in a mood to keep talking to the Vanger kids, Mikael heads off to see Anita via plane.
-For the plane ride, he wears a soft gray cashmere cardigan sweater, a light gray button-down, and a light gray t-shirt, all paired with the gray pick-and-pick vest, dark wash jeans, and black leather boots.
+For the plane ride, he wears a soft gray cashmere cardigan sweater, a light gray button-up shirt, and a light gray t-shirt, all paired with the gray pick-and-pick vest, dark wash jeans, and black leather boots.
 His trusty Omega is on his left wrist, and he also whips out his Mykita glasses from time to time.
 When he steps off the plane and goes to see Anita, he is wearing his charcoal overcoat and the striped scarf.

 When he gets back to Hedestad, Erika visits him.
 He is wearing his Moncler gray down jacket, the dark gray toboggan, the charcoal blue and gray striped scarf, and the same gray cashmere sweater and light gray t-shirt from his trip to see Anita.
-He is wearing a black button-down shirt, this one with white buttons, and a dark gray pair of flat front trousers, perhaps feeling more formal with his main squeeze in town.
+He is wearing a black button-up shirt, this one with white buttons, and a dark gray pair of flat front trousers, perhaps feeling more formal with his main squeeze in town.

 Mikael the photographer treks into the city to document some of the locations where Harriet had spent her last known day.
 The photo at the top of this post is a production still from this scene.
 Mikael is wearing his chunky dark charcoal cardigan, the charcoal blue and gray striped scarf, the charcoal flannel vest, dark blue denim jeans, and black leather boots.
-His shirt is a light blue version of the light gray button-down casual shrit he’s worn so much of in the film.
+His shirt is a light blue version of the light gray button-up shirt he’s worn so much of in the film.
 Naturally, he also wears his Mykita glasses.

 Mikael’s daughter comes to visit him after his adventure in the city.
 After she leaves, Mikael knocks back some Cragganmore with Dirch Frode.
 During this whole sequence, he wears the chunky dark charcoal cardigan, a light gray t-shirt, dark wash jeans, and black leather boots.
 He wears a light gray vest under the cardigan, but it is lighter than his pick-and-pick vest and has 7 black buttons as opposed to 6.
 He also wears his Mykita glasses and Omega watch.
 When outside, his outerwear is the gray wool Moncler down jacket, his dark gray toboggan, and the charcoal blue and gray striped scarf.

-After Mikael discovers that Lisbeth Salander has been investigating him, he goes into Dragan “Serbian Guy from ER” Armansky’s office wearing the dark charcoal cardigan, the charcoal flannel vest, dark jeans, and the light blue casual button-down shirt.
+After Mikael discovers that Lisbeth Salander has been investigating him, he goes into Dragan “Serbian Guy from ER” Armansky’s office wearing the dark charcoal cardigan, the charcoal flannel vest, dark jeans, and the light blue casual button-up shirt.

-When he finally goes to meet Lisbeth Salander for a memorable scene in her apartment, he wears the black unstructured blazer from his dinner with Martin, paired with a gray scarf, the light gray 7-button vest, dark jeans worn with a dark brown leather belt, and a black long-sleeve button-down shirt with white buttons.
+When he finally goes to meet Lisbeth Salander for a memorable scene in her apartment, he wears the black unstructured blazer from his dinner with Martin, paired with a gray scarf, the light gray 7-button vest, dark jeans worn with a dark brown leather belt, and a black long-sleeve button-up shirt with white buttons.

-Mikael heads back alone to the Vangers’ island, wearing his dark charcoal overcoat, light blue wrinkled button-down shirt, a white t-shirt, the light gray 7-button vest, and dark jeans, again with the dark brown leather belt.
+Mikael heads back alone to the Vangers’ island, wearing his dark charcoal overcoat, light blue wrinkled button-up shirt, a white t-shirt, the light gray 7-button vest, and dark jeans, again with the dark brown leather belt.
 Black leather boots appear to be his footwear of choice here.